 What is the fee for a behavioural consultation?

 Initial consults include full history taking, assessment, review of medical record and physical exam, and initial management.
-The cost for initial consultation is £630 After the initial consultation there will be follow up visits.
+The fee for initial consultation is £670 After the initial consultation there will be follow up visits.
 Each follow up visit is approximately 50 minutes long and designed to review the progress of you and your pet and to continue managing the treatment.
-The cost of a follow up visit is £235 The number of follow up visits required depends on the problem, the pet, and other factors that will be discussed with you during the consultation.
+The fee of a follow up visit is £235 The number of follow up visits required depends on the problem, the pet, and other factors that will be discussed with you during the consultation.
 We also offer follow up bundles depending on the case.
 Each case is individual and the management must be tailored to your needs.
 If you cancel at least one business day prior to your scheduled appointment you will not be charged.

 - What services do you offer and how long is the consultation?